About

 Esther’s Bio

-Her writing and collaborations with visual artists have appeared in multiple literary magazines and anthologies, including Ploughshares, Swamp Pink (formerly Crazyhorse), The Normal School, and elsewhere.
-She has received awards and residencies from the Fine Arts Work Center, Disquiet, Vermont Studio Center, Djerassi, and others.
+Her writing and collaborations with visual artists have appeared in multiple literary magazines and anthologies, including Ploughshares, Swamp Pink (formerly Crazyhorse), The Normal School, Verse Daily, Salt Hill, Swink, and elsewhere.
+She has received awards and residencies from the Fine Arts Work Center, Disquiet, Djerassi, Hambidge, University of Arizona’s Poetry Center, among others.

 She earned her M.F.A. from Indiana University and Ph.D. from the University of Utah.
-She has over ten years of experience teaching creative writing and literature in higher education and for non-profits, including Emory University, Agnes Scott College, and Johns Hopkins University, to name a few.
+She has over ten years of experience teaching creative writing and literature for non-profits and in higher education, including for Emory University, Agnes Scott College, and Johns Hopkins University, to name a few.

-As of 2022, she lives in the Azores with her husband and photographer, Michael Marcinek.
+As of 2022, she lives in the Azores with her husband and photographer, Michael Marcinek and their two cats, Bowie and Koji.